The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 Yorkie puppy size: How much do Yorkies weigh?

 Yorkies are classified as part of the AKC Toy Group and are one of the smallest breeds.
 The average size of a Yorkie is 7 to 8 inches tall, and typically between 4 and 7 pounds.

-The maximum Yorkie weight allowed by the AKC standard is seven pounds.
+The maximum Yorkie weight allowed by the AKC standard is 7 pounds.
 However, it is not uncommon to find Yorkies that weigh several pounds more.
 As long as their extra weight is natural and not the result of an unhealthy diet, these larger Yorkies make just as wonderful companions as their smaller relatives.

 The only reason you’d need to avoid an oversized Yorkie is if you plan to show your dog.